Clinton Boys

 The universal approximation theorem

 Universality theorems are omnipresent in mathematics.
 The setup is classic, and gives the illusion of a genius mind at work, inventing a solution from thin air and then proceeding to prove it is the unique one which suits a given set of circumstances.
-In actuality, the workflow is entirely opposite: first a family of functions or a mathematical object is studied by its occurences in specific examples.
+In actuality, the workflow is entirely opposite: first a family of functions or a mathematical object is studied by its occurrences in specific examples.
 Through careful study of these examples, its utility becomes clear and the question of generalisation and universality arises.

 So seeing the above family of functions occurring in many different places, the natural question is: what can we use them for?
 The answer turns out to be just about everything: in a way which can be made mathematically precise, neural networks with a single layer can be used to approximate any continuous function.
 Let’s state this theorem a little more clearly.
 The following theorem comes from a paper of Cybenko.
 A sigmoidal function is one which “looks” like a sigmoid: \(\sigma(x)\to1\) as \(x\to\infty\) and \(\sigma(x)\to0\) as \(x\to-\infty\).